sylphiae/homepage_redesign/_drafts/2014-07-08-C2A-Recruit-Opposite.md

 3. We have received no funds from United Republic.
 4. We have received no funds from Rootstrikers.

-So, there's a profound lack of money involved in this "tie to dark money.""
+So, there's a profound lack of money involved in this "tie to dark money."

 Anyway, just about every other sentence in the article is false.
 Like this one: